Skip to content

 Working in Germany — what you need to know

-Germany represents the pinnacle of European opportunity for Nepali skilled professionals.
-The 2024 Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) and the new Opportunity Card (Chancenkarte) have opened pathways for non-EU professionals previously only available to EU citizens.
-Germany's healthcare sector faces a structural shortage of 150,000+ nurses and care workers — Nepali nurses and caregivers with BSc qualifications and B1 German are being actively recruited.
-The IT sector (Berlin, Munich, Hamburg tech hubs), engineering (Siemens, Bosch, BMW, BASF), and skilled trades (electricians, plumbers, HVAC technicians) are similarly under-staffed.
-Salaries are the highest in continental Europe.
+Germany offers the highest wages in continental Europe for Nepali professionals.
+The 2024 Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) and the new Opportunity Card (Chancenkarte) opened pathways previously closed to non-EU professionals.
+Germany's healthcare sector needs 150,000+ nurses and care workers: Nepali nurses with BSc qualifications and B1 German are actively recruited.
+IT, engineering (Siemens, Bosch, BMW, BASF), and skilled trades (electricians, plumbers, HVAC technicians) face similar shortages.

 Why this destination